-Accreditation recognises that some services will have primarily internal or non-public users.
-However, they should still undertake stakeholder analysis and the resultant planning to ensure they are providing appropriate access services.
+Accreditation recognises that some services will have primarily internal or non-public stakeholders.
+This may be the main focus of their stakeholder analysis and the resultant planning to ensure they are providing appropriate services to meet the needs of their communities.
+Public-facing services should in turn ensure that they also consider the needs of their internal stakeholders to support the service's resilience and ability to deliver.